Alabama Constitution Hall Park

 Alabama Constitution Hall Park offers guided tours on the site where Alabama became a state.
 Visitors will step back in time and learn how the residents of Huntsville lived in 1819.
 Explore how Alabama became a state and what that meant for all the people of our state.
 All aspects of life in the summer of 1819 will be explored.

-Guided Tours are offered Thursday-Saturday at 10am, 12pm, and 2pm.
+Guided Tours are offered Wednesday-Saturday at 10am, 12pm, and 2pm.

 About the Museum